-Following the conclusion of the round robin competition the top three (3) teams will advance to the playoff round.
-The teams that finished second and third will participate in a semi-final with the winner of the semi-final then playing the first place team in the championship final game.
+SIX or SEVEN or EIGHT teams - Following the conclusion of the single round robin competition the top three (3) teams will advance to the playoff round.
+The teams that finished second and third will participate in a SEMI-FINAL with the winner of the semi-final then playing the first place team in the FINAL championship game.

 Teams that complete the round robin with identical win/loss records are considered to be tied.
-Teams tied for a playoff position shall only be eliminated from the playoffs by playing a tie-breaker game(s).
+Teams tied for a qualifying position shall only be eliminated by playing a tie-breaker game(s).